helipatel19/php-7-2-features/README.md

 ### Core Improvements

-In excession to this, php 7.2 has extended string types of PDO, provided support for extended operations in LDAP, introduced new features in PCRE and many more changes are done.
+Not only this, php 7.2 has extended string types of PDO, provided support for extended operations in LDAP, introduced new features in PCRE and many more changes are done.